mminke/kotlin-compose-web-material3/README.md

 ## Usage

-Currently there is no general available artifact yet.
+Currently, there is no general available artifact yet.
 Therefor the best way to start experimenting with this library is to:

 1. Checkout the code (use git clone)
 2. Build the library and publish the artifact to your local Maven repository: